← Back to 後漢書

 []

-Note [7]: the Wen yan counsels reclusion when heaven and earth close.
-He cites Pi's fifth line on the great man pausing in obstruction.
+Note [7]: "the Wen yan counsels reclusion when heaven and earth close."
+On the fifth line of Pi it says, "The great man rests from obstruction."
 He glosses resting from obstruction as withdrawal while the age stays blocked.

 83